wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 If only one environment exists, there's no need to specify the environment as the script will use the base name.

 For a connection with the Sandbox, add `_dev` at the end of the parameter.

+## Merging Tickets
+The method merge_double_tickets in connectors.hubspot.ticket_merge.py provides functionality to merge ticket information based on having the same nerds_ticket_id while keeping content and note associations of all the merged tickets.
+One of each ticket will be kept and all others are archieved.
+The property `nerds_ticket_id` is used to find these double tickets and is therefore a required property.

+### Usage
+To use this script, run the method with the name of the wherescape parameter referring to the required token for the Hubspot connection.

+This method does not need or provide any input or output related to Wherescape and thus doesn't require to be connected to any table.
+However, because a Wherescape is still initialised, it will still have to be run from the WhereScape environment.

 # Usage
 After creating the table, attach the host script to the table.